How to Make a Project Manager Portfolio

 How to Present Your Project Portfolio

-Now that you know how to make a project manager portfolio, how do you present it at an interview?
+Now that you know how to make your portfolio, how do you present it at an interview?
 When the time is right and the interviewer asks you a question along the lines of “what type of experience do you have?” you drop this heavy volume of project management goodness on their desk and wait for the heavy thud.
 This is why you want it to be at least 3” thick!
 You then flip to the table of contents and ask them what area would they be particularly interested in hearing about.

 You have now accomplished two things.
 First, you know which area they are particularly interested in or where their company needs help.
 Second, you have taken control of the interview by bringing it into your domain of expertise.